senzing-garage/docker-compose-demo/docs/docker-compose-rabbitmq-mysql/README.md

 1. Once docker formation is up, phpMyAdmin will be available at [localhost:8080](http://localhost:8080).
-   The records received from Kafka can be viewed in the following Senzing tables:
+   The records received from RabbitMQ can be viewed in the following Senzing tables:
     1. G2 > DSRC_RECORD
     1. G2 > OBS_ENT